 To start our journey, we need some core knowledge to cope with issues about the topic at hand.
 Let’s have a look at some essentials first.

-The contrast of a typeface refers to the differences in the thickness of strokes of its characters.
+The contrast of a typeface refers to several aspects.
+One of them is the differences in the thickness of strokes of its characters.
 Typefaces whose strokes vary in width from hairline thin to very broad are known as high-contrast.
 On the other hand, typefaces whose stroke widths are consistent throughout are monoline designs.
 However, don’t think that monoline typefaces have less contrast.
 Monoline designs with too little contrast in stroke or distinction between letterforms, as in the case of Helvetica, can be a bad choice for a long paragraph because the letterforms appear too uniform, reducing legibility.
 Here is when the rule of there being no rules in typography comes into play.
 You need to find the right balance yourself.

 Contrast also involves the density of the letters, or in other words, the whitespace between and inside the letters.
 The larger the whitespace, the less contrast the typeface has.
 The difference accumulates noticeably, especially for long texts such as a paragraph, and this is likely to slow down the reading as readers, both consciously and unconsciously, notice the variance in letters.